 - self---those claimed by current user

 - all---instances claimed by anyone

 - none---includes no claimed resources.
 Default is self.
-Note that the combination unclaimed=false and owner=none is illegal. workspace=URI---restrict results to resources in a given workspace; optional, default is all available worksaces. format=mime---type of result, one of the SPARQL query formats.
+Note that the combination unclaimed=false and owner=none is illegal. workspace=URI---restrict results to resources in a given workspace; optional, default is all available workspaces.